THEORY, TECHNIQUES AND TEACHING METHODS OF INDIVIDUAL SPORTS

 Learning outcomes of the course unit

 The main goal of the tuition is to provide the characteristics of different individual sports.
 Particular emphasis will be given to practical lessons as a methodology for teaching and learning individual sports.
-At the end of the course Students will know the teaching progression of technical gestures, as well as being able to identify the different aspects that influence the athlete performance.
+At the end of the course Student will know the teaching progression of technical sport gestures, as well as being able to identify the different aspects that influence the athlete performance.

 The objectives of teaching and its contents regard area D, annex B of the D.M.
 616/2017.

 The tuition (pre-FIT) is compliant with D.M.
 616/2017.

 1. Basic motor skills, motor skills and abilities.

 4. Training principles.

 5. The models of performance in individual sports.

 Teaching, design methodology and regulations of the following sports:

 (b) gymnastics (male and female tools, regulations, scores and referees, rhythmic gymnastics);